lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    server port inside the session for model serving.
    (For instructions on how to use preopen ports, refer to this :ref:`Set Preopen Ports <set_preopen_ports>`.)

-2. Check “Open app to public” to allow the service mapped to the pre-opened port to be publicly accessible.
+2. Check 'Open app to public' to allow the service mapped to the pre-opened port to be publicly accessible.
-   (For detailed information about “Open app to public,” refer to this :ref:`Open app to public <open_app_to_public>`.)
+   (For detailed information about "Open app to public," refer to this :ref:`Open app to public <open_app_to_public>`.)

 However, there are certain limitations in version 23.03: